lovelykiller/JavaPaint/README.md

 # JavaProgram
-This is a JAVA program practice collections.
+This is a JAVA program practice collections.<br>
-JPaint is a primary program, and only realized the draw circle function.
+1. JPaint is a primary program, and only realized the draw circle function.